-Any exam preparation is a rigorous process which requires an overall understanding of the concepts and basics discussed in a chapter.
-This process demands a thorough study of the concepts and a tricky approach to get through the solutions for various questions/problems based on those concepts.
-Here, significant role is played by the NCERT books as these books explain each topic in detailed but simple language to help students understand each and every line easily.
-Also these books offer a number of problems which students can practice to assess their learning and prepare for the examinations.
-Hence, all the students prefer studying from NCERT books.
+Any exam preparation is a rigorous process that requires an overall understanding of the concepts and basics discussed in a chapter.
+This process demands a thorough study of the concepts and a tricky approach to the solutions for various questions based on those concepts.
+Here, a significant role is played by the NCERT books as these books explain each topic in detailed but simple language to help students understand each and every line easily.
+Also, these books offer a number of problems which students can practice to assess their learning and prepare for the examinations.

-Here we are providing NCERT solutions for CBSE Class 9 Science Chapter 3, Atoms and Molecules.
-Students can refer these NCERT solutions to check the correctness of their own answers and thus assess their level of understanding about each topic.
-All these model solutions have been prepared by the subject experts and are hundred percent accurate.
+We are providing here the NCERT solutions for CBSE Class 9 Science Chapter 3 - Atoms and Molecules.
+Students can refer to these NCERT solutions to check the correctness of their own answers and thus assess their level of understanding of each topic.
+All these model solutions have been prepared by the subject experts and are accurate.

-Some of the questions and their solution from NCERT Solutions for Class 9: Atoms and Molecules, are as follows:
+Some of the questions and their solutions from NCERT Solutions for Class 9 Science Chapter 4 - Atoms and Molecules are as follows:

 Q. Which postulate of Dalton's atomic theory is the result of the law of conservation of mass?